Coined Cuisine

 Headshot of Shani, founder of Coined Cuisine

-The key to these creamy Roasted Garlic Red Skin Mashed Potatoes is two things: oven roasting a whole garlic bulb, and the perfect amount of heavy cream + butter!
+The key to these creamy Roasted Garlic Red Skin Mashed Potatoes is two things: oven roasting a whole garlic bulb until tender, and the perfect amount of cream + butter!

 A closeup shot of mashed red potatoes with a pool of butter in the middle.